-Table of Contents WELCOME 4 I. THE GRADUATE PROGRAMS......6 A. The Master of Arts Program6 Portfolio.....8 Marriage and Family Therapy......14 Comprehensive General Exam 21 C. Articulation Policy: Admission from the M.A. to Ph.D.
-Program within HDFS......25 III.
+Table of Contents WELCOME 4 I. THE GRADUATE PROGRAMS......6 A. The Master of Arts Program6 Marriage and Family Therapy 14 Comprehensive General Exam 21 Yearly Review of Doctoral Students24 C. Articulation Policy: Admission from the M.A. to Ph.D.
+Program within HDFS......26 Grievance Procedure for Addressing Problems 28 III.
 DEPARTMENTAL AND UNIVERSITY RESOURCES AND OPPORTUNITIES OF IV.
 FUNDING FOR GRADUATE EDUCATION: GRADUATE ASSISTANTSHIPS,